 See 15 U.S.C. § 1115(b).
 When a trademark has been registered, the defendant has the burden of proving that its registration is defective or subject to a defense.
 The defendant must show such defect or defense by a preponderance of the evidence.
 See Sengoku Work Ltd. v.
 RMC Intern., Ltd., 96 F.3d 1217, 1219-20 (9th Cir.
-1996) (noting that registrant is granted a presumption of ownership under the Lanham Act and "challenger must overcome this presumption by a preponderance of the evidence."); Vuitton et Fils S.A. v.
+1996) (noting that registrant is granted presumption of ownership under the Lanham Act and "challenger must overcome this presumption by a preponderance of the evidence"); Vuitton et Fils S.A. v.
 J. Young Enterprises, Inc., 644 F.2d 769, 775-76 (9th Cir.
-1981) (noting that presumption of validity of a registered mark must be overcome by a preponderance of the evidence); Tie Tech, Inc. v.
+1981) (noting that presumption of validity of registered mark must be overcome by preponderance of the evidence); Tie Tech, Inc. v.
 Kinedyne Corp., 296 F.3d 778, 783 (9th Cir.
 2002) ("Validity...is a threshold issue.
 On this point, the plaintiff in an infringement action with a registered mark is given the prima facie or presumptive advantage on the issue of validity, thus shifting the burden of production to the defendant to prove otherwise ...
 Or, to put it as we did in Vuitton, the defendant then bears the burden with respect to invalidity.
 Once the presumption of validity is overcome, however, the mark's registration is merely evidence 'of registration,' nothing more.
-This approach can be characterized as rebutting the prima facie case or 'piercing the presumption.") (summary judgment case).
+This approach can be characterized as rebutting the prima facie case or 'piercing the presumption.'") (summary judgment case).
+See also Social Technologies v.
+Apple, 4 F.4th 811, 821-22 (9th Cir.
+2021) (discussing petition to cancel registration).